pawardipawesh/DataScience_Imp_Concepts/README.md

 - startegies to handle imbalanced data
 - What happens when no. of features are greter than no. of samples?
 - Is random weight assignment better than assigning same weights to the units in the hidden layer?
+- Integer encoding vs one hot encoding vs dumy encoding.
+When to use which?[Blog]{https://towardsdatascience.com/one-hot-encoding-multicollinearity-and-the-dummy-variable-trap-b5840be3c41a}